pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 Below we'll see a number of examples of non-parametric approaches to the estimation of causal effects.
 Some of these methods will work well, and others will mislead us.
 Throughout we will demonstrate how these methods serve as tools for imposing stricter and stricter assumptions on our inferential framework.

-- Appplication of Propensity Scores to Selection Effect Bias
+- Application of Propensity Scores to Selection Effect Bias
     - NHEFS data
 - Application of Propensity Scores to Selection Effect Bias
     - Health Expenditure Data